neo913/Projects/Academic_Projects/WebDevelop_Projects/PHP_Project/README.txt

-This program is for grocery store with php
+This program is for grocery store with PHP and MySql